 If the cabbage, broccoli, or other cole crops in your garden turn yellow or wilt, or the plants are stunted, the cause might be clubroot.
-This fungus affects the roots of those vegetables.
-When you notice something is wrong, the disease might have already progressed to the point of reducing your harvest or a failed harvest.
+This soil-borne fungus Plasmodiophora brassicae, affects the roots of these vegetables.
+When you notice something is wrong, the disease might have already progressed to the point of a failed or reduced harvest.
 It is nonetheless crucial to control the disease because the pathogen survives in the soil for many years.

 Vegetables Susceptible to Clubroot

-Clubroot primarily affects members of the Brassica family, also known as cole crops, which includes not only vegetables but also rape seed (canola).
+Clubroot primarily affects members of the Brassica family, also known as cole or crucifer crops, which includes rapeseed (canola).
 Not all vegetables are equally susceptible.
 The most susceptible are cabbage, Napa cabbage (Chinese cabbage), and Brussels sprouts.
 Moderately susceptible are kohlrabi, kale, cauliflower, collards, broccoli, and rutabagas.
 In turnips and radishes, the susceptibility depends on the variety.
 Horseradish is highly resistant to the disease.

 How to Identify Clubroot

-Sometimes, plants infected by clubroot already die off as seedlings.
-In infected plants that make it beyond the seedling stage, you might not notice any symptoms on the aboveground plants until the disease has progressed, as clubroot attacks only the roots.
+Plants infected by clubroot may die off as seedlings.
+In infected plants that make it beyond the seedling stage, you might not notice any above-ground symptoms until the disease has progressed, as clubroot attacks only the roots.

-Clubroot leads to abnormally large, swollen and distorted club-shaped roots.
+Clubroot causes abnormally large, swollen, and distorted club-shaped roots.
 In broccoli, cabbage, and cauliflower, you’ll see spindle-shaped club-like galls on the fine fibrous roots.
-In radishes, rutabagas and turnips, the galls are rounder and more located on the tap root or the secondary roots.
+In radishes, rutabagas, and turnips, the galls are rounder and located on the taproot or the secondary roots.
 The galls may be small or large, depending on when the plant was infected.

 Because the infected roots cannot absorb water and nutrients, growth will be stunted, or leaves will wilt and yellow then drop.
 Sometimes the plants look wilted during the day, especially in warm weather, then recover at night.

-Also, the malformed gall tissue lacks the protective outer layer that healthy roots have, which makes them a target for soft-rot bacteria.
-The only way of diagnosing clubroot is to pull an affected plant and take a look.
+The malformed gall tissue lacks the protective outer layer of healthy roots and make them a target for soft-rot bacteria.
+The only way to diagnose clubroot is to pull an affected plant and take a look.

 What Causes Clubroot

 Clubroot is caused by Plasmodiophora brassicae, a fungus-like organism that does not form a true mycelium (the vegetative part of a fungus) and reproduces by resting spores.
 If susceptible roots are nearby, the resting spores germinate and produce zoospores.
-These are spores that are able to move around in water and infect the root hairs of susceptible plants.
+These are spores that can move around in water and infect the root hairs of susceptible plants.

 When looking at the disease cycle of clubroot and the conditions that favor it, two factors are at play: the resting spores, and the disease itself.